sarahkitten/Pokemon-Catch/docs/TimeTrialFeaturePlan.md

 4. **Social Media Integration**:
    - Direct sharing to various platforms with challenge preview

-## Next Steps: First Implementation Task

-To begin implementing the Time Trial mode, we should focus first on laying the foundational architecture by creating the shared utilities and the Time Trial state hook.
-This will establish the core structure needed for all subsequent tasks.

 ### Task: Set Up Core State Management

 1. ~~**Create Shared Pokemon State Utilities**~~ ✅ COMPLETED (April 26, 2025)